 If the Reverse Stock Split is approved by our stockholders and implemented by the Board, we expect to satisfy the \$1.00 per share minimum bid price requirement for continued listing.
 However, despite the approval of the Reverse Stock Split by our stockholders and implementation by the Board, there can be no assurance that the Reverse Stock Split will result in our meeting and maintaining the \$1.00 minimum bid price requirement.
 The effect of the Reverse Stock Split upon the market price for our common stock cannot be predicted, and the history of similar reverse stock splits for companies in like circumstances is varied.
-The market price per share of our common stock after the Reverse Stock Split may not rise in proportion to the reduction in the number of shares of our common stock outstanding.
+The market price per share of our common stock after the Reverse Stock Split may not rise in proportion to the reduction in the number of shares of our common stock outstanding resulting from the Reverse Stock Split due to, among other reasons, our performance and other factors that may be unrelated to the number of shares outstanding.
 Our common stock could also be delisted from The Nasdaq Capital Market due to our failure to comply with one or more other Nasdaq listing rules.